Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Broadband reflection matrix

-\la{In the next section, we aim to develop a better way to evaluate transverse resolution in the broadband regime.
-We will define a quantitative parameter to measure the focusing quality} at any pixel of the ultrasound image.
-This observable \la{compares the experimental $\overline{\delta x}_0 (\Delta f)$ to the ideal diffraction-limited case.} To make our measurement quantitative, \la{the} theoretical prediction of the \la{diffraction-limited} $\overline{\delta x}_0 (\Delta f)$ should be as accurate as possible \la{; in the following, we work towards this accuracy by developing a theoretical time-frequency analysis of the FR matrix.}
+\la{In the next section, we aim to develop a better way to evaluate the aberration and multiple scattering levels in ultrasound imaging.
+We will define quantitative parameters to measure the focusing quality and multiple scattering rate} at any pixel of the ultrasound image.
+The focusing criterion will correspond to the scaling factor that maps the transverse evolution of the CMP intensity profile, $I_\textrm{av}(\rm,\Delta \mathbf{r},\Delta f)$, onto its ideal diffraction-limited counterpart, $\bar{I}_0(\rm,\Delta \mathbf{r},\Delta f)$.
+A local multiple scattering rate will be also deduced from this fitting process.
+To make our measurement quantitative, \la{the} theoretical prediction of $\bar{I}_0(\rm,\Delta \mathbf{r},\Delta f)$ should be as accurate as possible \la{; in the following, we work towards this accuracy by developing a theoretical time-frequency analysis of the FR matrix.}